ossf/census/README.md

 participants, perform in-depth security analyses, and produce software that is widely considered to have high quality and strong security.
 However, other OSS projects have small teams that have limited time to do the tasks necessary for strong security.
-The trick is to identify quickly which critical projects fall into the second bucket.
+The trick is to identify which critical projects fall into the second bucket.

 We have focused on automatically gathering metrics, especially those that suggest less active projects.
-We also provided a human estimate of the program’s exposure to attack, and developed a scoring system to heuristically combine these metrics.
+We also provided a human estimate of the program's exposure to attack, and developed a scoring system to heuristically combine these metrics.
 These heuristics identified especially plausible candidates for further consideration.
 For our initial set of projects to examine, we took the set of packages installed by Debian base and added a set